TampliteSK/Dragonrose_Cpp/README.md

 ## How to Use

 - Challenge it on Lichess [here](https://lichess.org/@/DragonroseDev)
 - To run it locally either download a binary from releases or build it yourself with the makefile.
-Run `make CC=<compiler>` and replace compiler with your preferred compiler (gcc / clang).
+Run `make CXX=<compiler>` and replace compiler with your preferred compiler (g++ / clang++).
 With it you can pick one of two options:
   - Plug it into a chess GUI such as Arena or Cutechess
   - Directly run the executable (usually for testing).
 You can run it normally with ./Dragonrose or run a benchmark with ./Dragonrose bench